 Appellation website: www.rutherforddust.org

 Spring Mountain District AVA was founded as an appellation in 1993.
-This entirely mountain appellation is known almost exclusively for its red varietals.
+This entirely mountain appellation is known almost exclusively for its red varieties.
 The appellation boasts rich mountain tannins and expressive wines.
 Most of the vineyards and wineries are situated along the very windy steep Spring Mountain Road weaves its way up the steep eastern side of the Mayacamas mountains.
 The appellation was named after a number of small springs in the area.
 The region is heavily forested and most of the vineyards face east.
 Due to its elevation it is not uncommon to receive snow in the winter in its upper reaches.

 Mornings, especially in the summer tend to warm quicker than the valley floor because the higher elevations of the appellation are typically above the valley fog.
 The evenings also tend to be warmer then the valley floor due to an inversion layer in which warm air rises up the slopes of the appellation later in the day.

 Prominent producers from this appellation include: Cain, Keenan, Marston Family, Pride Mountain, Smith Madrone and Spring Mountain Vineyards

 Appellation website: www.springmountaindistrict.com